lukzak/Czech-Localization-for-WoW-1.12.1/README.md

 * Quest texts/objectives
 * Spell and Spell Aura Descriptions

+# How to build this patch manually with your own changes
+You will need [Ladik's MPQ Editor](https://www.zezula.net/en/mpq/download.html) and [WDBXEditor](https://github.com/WowDevTools/WDBXEditor).

+Use WDBXEditor to edit any of the dbc files in the patch in the dbfilesclient folder.
+Everything else can be edited using your text editor of choice.

+Once your changes are complete, you need to use Ladik's MPQ Editor to build the patch.

+# Where can I use this patch?
+This patch should be fine on any stock 1.12.1 vanilla server without any issues.
+However, it **IS** a game file mod that might not be allowed on some projects.
+Always ask your server's admins if it is alright.

+# What about custom 1.12.1 servers?
+It can work, but you will need to build the patch yourself.
+It also depends on how heavily modified the server is.
+A server with minimal changes to spells (think % changes that variables can show automatically - not major spell reworks) should be easy to work with.
+You would simply export their spell.dbc to a CSV file and then run the included script to apply our localization to the CSV.
+Then re-import the CSV file.
+You could even add your own translations for custom spells if you want (but please don't open PRs to apply them here.
+We only support stock 1.12.1 localization).

+If the server is super heavily modified (like Turtle-WoW), you would need to carefully examine their GLUE changes and copy our localizations over their strings.

+# How to use this patch?
+Download the patch-Y from the release section and place it in your Wow1.12.1\Data folder.
+As this patch translates UI elements, you will also need to use a .exe file that has been patched to support modded GLUE files.
+This .exe has a different hash than the standard .exe, so some severs might not let you connect.
+In that case, you should delete the interface folder inside the patch.
+This means the UI will be in English again, but spells/emotes/quests should still be in Czech.
+Or ask your server admin very nicely to whitelist the patched .exe hash.

+This patch should be loaded after all other patches.
+The 1.12.1 client loads patches numerically and then alphabetically, so feel free to rename it from patch-Y to whatever works for your load order.

 # How is this done?
-The community of wowpreklad.zdechov.net already made some great progress on translating UI stuff, emotes, and quests.
+The community at [wowpreklad.zdechov.net](http://wowpreklad.zdechov.net/) already made some great progress on translating UI stuff, emotes, and quests.
 However, a lot of spell descriptions were still missing (over 20 thousand)

+I used [Ladik's MPQ Editor](https://www.zezula.net/en/mpq/download.html) to open the original project patch.
 Utilizing [WDBXEditor](https://github.com/WowDevTools/WDBXEditor), we can export the spell.dbc made by the original project to a CSV file.
 Using some python scripts, I filtered out all of the already translated spell descriptions and then used machine translation on the leftover untranslated English spell/aura descriptions.
 I used another script to insert these back into the CSV file and re-imported it into the spell.dbc

 # Potential Issues
 I am not a native Czech speaker - I am simply a fan of the language.
 Although I am great at this language, mistakes happen.
 Especially when the spell descriptions can take on a fantasy-style tone which I don't know how to replicate authentically in Czech.